Royal Rumble (1995): Storylines

-The event comprised five matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWF's writers, while storylines were produced on WWF's weekly television show, Raw.
+The event comprised five matches that resulted from scripted storylines.
+Results were predetermined by the WWF's writers, while storylines were produced on WWF's weekly television show, Raw.

-The storyline behind the WWF World Heavyweight Championship match began in 1994, when Bret Hart was feuding with his brother Owen.
+The storyline behind the WWF Championship match began in 1994, when Bret Hart was feuding with his brother Owen.
 After Owen was unable to win the title, he helped Bob Backlund win the belt from Bret at Survivor Series 1994.
 Three days after Survivor Series, Diesel faced Backlund and won the title belt.
 He agreed to grant a title shot to Bret Hart, who, like Diesel, was also a fan-favorite.

 Diesel as WWF World Heavyweight Champion.

 Also at Survivor Series 1994, Shawn Michaels and Diesel argued after Michaels accidentally kicked Diesel in the face.
 Although the pair held the WWF Tag Team Championship together, Diesel said that he did not want to team with Michaels any longer.
 The title was vacated, and the WWF held a tournament to determine the new champions.
 During the tournament, The Smoking Gunns were forced to withdraw when Bart Gunn was injured in a rodeo accident.
 As a result, the 1–2–3 Kid and Bob Holly took their place.
 The Gunns requested that they get a title shot after the tournament when Bart had recovered.
 The 1–2–3 Kid and Holly advanced to the finals, as did Ted DiBiase's team of Bam Bam Bigelow and Tatanka.
 The match to determine the new champions was scheduled to take place at the Royal Rumble.

 The Undertaker had been feuding with DiBiase's Million Dollar Corporation since his return to the WWF from an injury in August 1994.
 During the match between The Undertaker and Yokozuna at Survivor Series 1994, Irwin R. Schyster, one of DiBiase's wrestlers, interfered in the match by attacking The Undertaker.
 The feud between The Undertaker and Schyster escalated when Schyster performed a series of vignettes in which he repossessed such items as tombstones and burial plots from people he claimed had not paid their taxes before dying.
 During the feud, Schyster was escorted to the ring for his matches by a group of hooded druids.

 The feud between Jeff Jarrett and Razor Ramon began in late 1994 when Jarrett challenged Ramon for Ramon's WWF Intercontinental Championship.
 They faced each other several times, but Jarrett was unable to win the belt.
 Jarrett, who portrayed an aspiring country music star, was accompanied to the ring by The Roadie, who often interfered in matches on Jarrett's behalf.

 Although no major feuds were featured in the Royal Rumble match, Baywatch star Pamela Anderson was in attendance at ringside.
 It was announced that she would accompany the winner of the match during his WWF World Heavyweight Championship title shot at WrestleMania XI.